 At 12:01 A.M. each year on Good Friday, something extraordinary happens.
 People begin to gather at the base of the steps leading up to Holy Cross-Immaculata Church, preparing to take part in the tradition known locally as “Praying the Steps.”

-The earliest mention of the pilgrimage in Immaculata Church records is 1873.
+The earliest mention of the pilgrimage in

 Higher and higher you climb.